-In addition to each session, the practitioner should allow time for preparing for the sessions and supervision.
-Please see the table below for an approximate delivery guideline time for each family.
+In addition to each session, the practitioner should allow time for preparation and supervision.
+Please see the table below for an approximate timeframe for delivering the programme.

-CONSULTATION TIME 2 hours (30 minutes per family for 4 sessions) PRE AND POST ASSESSMENTS - QUESTIONNAIRE SCORING AND FEEDBACK 1⁄4 hour TELEPHONE SUPPORT OR HOME VISIT n/a SESSION PREPARATION AND POST- SESSION DEBRIEF/SUPERVISION 1⁄4-1⁄2 hour CASE NOTES AND REPORT WRITING 1⁄4-1⁄2 hour TOTAL TIME 23⁄4-31⁄4 hours
+CONSULTATION TIME 2 hours (30 minutes per family for 4 sessions) PRE AND POST ASSESSMENTS - QUESTIONNAIRE SCORING AND FEEDBACK 1⁄4 hour TELEPHONE SUPPORT OR HOME VISIT n/a SESSION PREPARATION AND POST- SESSION DEBRIEF/SUPERVISION 1⁄4-1⁄2 hour CASE NOTES AND REPORT WRITING 1/4-1/2 hour TOTAL TIME 23⁄4-31⁄4 hours per family

-An additional 2-3 minutes per family should be allowed for reviewing the Client Satisfaction Questionnaire (CSQ) at the end of the intervention.
+\An additional 2-3 minutes per family should be allowed for reviewing the Client Satisfaction Questionnaire (CSQ) at the end of the intervention.

-Each family receives up to two Primary Care Stepping Stones Triple P Booklets relevant to the targeted problem behavior/s or developmental skills and a Stepping Stones Triple P Positive Parenting Booklet.
+Each family receives up to two Primary Care Stepping Stones Triple P Booklets relevant to the targeted problem behaviour/s or developmental skills and a Stepping Stones Triple P Positive Parenting Booklet.